c19h2602/DFIR_Notes/Hunting-Misc/ForensicTechniques/notes_shellbags.md

 ## Shellbag Forensics
 Purpose is to help track views, sizes and positions of a folder window when viewed through Windows Explorer.
 Includes network folders and removable devices.

 Provides insight into the folder, browsing history of a suspect as well as details for any folder that might no longer exist on a system.
+Information contains:
+* Full path
+* Type of object
+* MAC timestamps
+* Information on subfolders

 Locations:
 * Windows Vista and later: